-This article is just for Bark Home users that have Amazon Fire tablets in their home.
+This article is just for those who have a Bark Home device and have Amazon Fire tablets in their home.

-When using Bark Home to filter your family's Amazon Fire tablet(s), you will want to make the following changes to the Amazon Fire tablet's network settings so that you experience consistent enforcement of your filtering rules on that device.
+When using Bark Home to filter your family's Amazon Fire tablet(s), you will want to make the following changes in the Amazon Fire's network settings.
+These changes will allow consistent enforcement of your filtering rules on that device.

 STEP 1: On the Amazon Fire tablet, open the Internet app (also known as Silk).